followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/1 Configuration/filter.md

 ---
 ---
 ##### shortDescription
-Specifies a CSS selector for the items that need to be dragged.
+Specifies a CSS selector for the items that can be dragged.

 ---
 <!-- Description goes here -->